Jesse Curran: Loan to Udon Thani

 When Muangthong were unable to register him as an ASEAN player, he went on loan to Thai League 2 side Udon Thani on 7 February 2020.
 He scored his first goal for the club on 21 February against Navy FC.
 Curran was named in the Team of the Week after the following match against Sisaket, but he was sent off the next week against Phrae United.
 Upon the return of football in Thailand after the disruption caused by the COVID-19 pandemic, he scored in his next appearance against Customs United.

 Loan to Nakhon Ratchasima

 In December 2020, Curran left Udon Thani and joined Thai League 1 side Nakhon Ratchasima on loan from Muangthong.
 He made his debut for Korat the following week.

 Curran was released from Muangthong at the end of 2021.

 Kaya–Iloilo

 On 20 February 2022, Curran joined Philippines Football League side Kaya–Iloilo.
-Curran would make his debut for the Lions on 8 March in an AFC Champions League game against Australian side Sydney FC.
+Curran would make his debut for them on 8 March in an AFC Champions League game against Australian side Sydney FC.